-Share Our Strength maintains its cash and cash equivalents with certain commercial financial institutions which aggregate balances may exceed at times the Federal Deposit Insurance Corporation (FDIC) insured limit of \$250,000 per depositor per institution.
-As of June 30, 2016, the balance exceeded the maximum limit insured of the FDIC by approximately \$11,143,000.
+Share Our Strength maintains its cash and cash equivalents with certain commercial financial institutions, which aggregate balances may exceed, at times, the Federal Deposit Insurance Corporation (FDIC) insured limit of \$250,000 per depositor per institution.
+As of June 30, 2017, the balance exceeded the FDIC maximum insured limit by approximately \$10,485,000.
 Share Our Strength monitors the credit worthiness of these institutions and has not experienced any historical credit losses on its cash and cash equivalents.